Vietnam travel guide

 Rafting in the Pong Nha River – Experience the thrill of river rafting in the river Pong Nha.
 You can go windsurfing in the numerous beaches as well.

 Kayaking in the Ha Long Bay – Vietnam is one of the most favored places for paddling activities.
-While in the country don’t forget to kayaking in the Ha Long Bay.
+While in the country don’t forget to kayak in the Ha Long Bay.
 The dramatic setting at the Ha Long bay that includes charming isles, wonderful beaches, quaint bays, beautiful coastal areas, and dark caves makes it the perfect place for water adventures.
 Nature and Wildlife

 Lakes – Hanoi is rich in natural beauty as well.
 The city is called City of Lakes due to its many scenic lakes.
 The most famous lakes that every traveler should visit are Hoan Kiem Lake, Halais Lake, West Lake, and Bay Mau Lake.